JS3 block viewer

 };

-We use the await operator to wait for a Promise to resolve.
-This allows us to write code that looks like it’s happening in time order, but doesn’t block our main thread.
+We use the await operator to say “don’t move on until this is done”.
+Importantly, we are not actually waiting for a Promise to resolve.
+We are scheduling a callback that will be called when the Promise resolves.
+But this allows us to write code that looks like it’s happening in time order (as if we are waiting), without actually blocking our main thread.

 const getProfile = async (url) => {